History Unfinished. Yesterday. Today. Tomorrow.

 About Us

-Launched in 2021, The Women’s History Project is a not-for-profit organization focused on public education through an events program and development of the Women’s History Production Fund.
+Launched in 2021, The Women’s History Project is a not-for-profit organization focused on public education through an events program and development of Women’s History productions.

 We believe that by knowing our shared history, women in Canada can be better advocates today and change-makers for tomorrow.
 By using an inclusive, intersectional, and inter-generational feminist perspective, we create experiences across various platforms to make history relevant.